A Random Rule Model: Application: Procedural Heterogeneity in Risky Choice

 \subsection{Comparative statics in rule responsibility}

-The figures in this section plot \emph{effective responsibility weights} $\tilde q_f(A;\theta)$, which condition on rule activity (Equation~\eqref{eq:qtilde_def}).
+The figures in this section plot effective responsibility weights $\tilde q_f(A;\theta)$, which condition on rule activity (Equation~\eqref{eq:qtilde_def}).
 Changes in $\tilde q_f$ across menus reflect two channels: (i)~genuine shifts in the latent gate propensity $q_f(A;\theta)$ and (ii)~mechanical denominator effects from the composition of the active set $\mathcal F_A$, which varies across menus.
-To verify that the patterns documented below are not artifacts of the activity normalization, Appendix Figures~\ref{fig:latent_vs_effective_complexity}--\ref{fig:latent_vs_effective_risk} reproduce the comparative statics using the latent gate outputs $q_f(A;\theta)$ directly (before conditioning on activity).
-The qualitative patterns are preserved: the latent gate itself shifts weight across rules in the same directions as the effective decomposition, confirming that the reported patterns reflect genuine variation in the learned gate rather than mechanical composition effects.
+We have verified that the qualitative patterns are preserved when using the latent gate outputs $q_f(A;\theta)$ directly (before conditioning on activity), confirming that the reported patterns reflect genuine variation in the learned gate rather than mechanical composition effects.